Polyurethane Waterproofing: What to Know Before Use

 2. Incorrect polyurethane waterproofing installation

-3. Wrong PU membrane choosing
+3. Wrong PU membrane choice

 4. Not following the manufacturing guidelines